trevoramaco/repo_info_center/README.md

 # Repo Information Center

-Welcome to my Github!
-This Github follows a set of conventions to make it easier to find relevant code.
-The primrary conventions relate to `Repository Name` and `Topic Tags`.
+Welcome to my GitHub!
+This GitHub follows a set of conventions to make it easier to find relevant code.
+The primary conventions relate to `Repository Name` and `Topic Tags`.

+Use these conventions to search for relevant code easily!

 ## Topic Tags